 Your doctor will usually diagnose a sty just by looking at your eyelid.
 Your doctor may use a light and a magnifying device to examine your eyelid.

-In most cases, a sty doesn't require specific treatment.
+In most cases, a sty doesn't require specific treatment, but using warm compresses can hasten the healing.
 A sty typically goes away on its own.
 Recurrences are common.

 For a sty that persists, your doctor may recommend treatments, such as:

 - Antibiotics.
 Your doctor may prescribe antibiotic eyedrops or a topical antibiotic cream to apply to your eyelid.
 If your eyelid infection persists or spreads beyond your eyelid, your doctor may recommend antibiotics in tablet or pill form.

 - Surgery to relieve pressure.
 If your sty doesn't clear up, your doctor may make a small cut in it to drain the pus.

 Lifestyle and home remedies